Zellka/StockMarket/README.md

 Stock tracking application with minimal functionality, which is enough to be useful.

-*Project for Yandex mobile development school*
+Project for Yandex mobile development school.

 # Screenshots:
 ![](https://github.com/Zellka/StockTracker/blob/master/images/1.png)